Your Role: Community Readiness

 Obtain information about other groups also working on the issue of violence prevention (i.e. Friendship Centres, Métis organizations)

-Aboriginal Health Access Centres, Head Start programs, Aboriginal children’s aid societies, etc.) Consider inviting members from these groups to join you for an organizing meeting.
+Indigenous Health Access Centres, Head Start programs, Indigenous children’s aid societies, etc.) Consider inviting members from these groups to join you for an organizing meeting.

 Who to invite